ganegroup/ganegroup.github.io/_pages/workshop.md

-## Deciphering the Cosmic Code for Galaxy Formation"
+## Deciphering the Cosmic Code for Galaxy Formation

 <p align="center">